SvAkshayKumar/DevopsLostAndFound/README.md

 # 🚒 Lost and Found App

 A full-stack Lost and Found application that helps users report, discover, and recover misplaced items.
-Built with **React**, **Node.js**, and **SQLite**, it offers a clean interface and powerful features for item tracking.
+Built with **React**, **Node.js**, and **Supabase**, it offers a clean interface and powerful features for item tracking.
+SQLite is used specifically for OTP generation services.

 ---